faiface/blog/content/post/how-i-built-audio-lib-composite-pattern.md

 `Mk` sequence tracks the current index in the slice it was created from.
 Every time `Next` is called, the current value is returned and the index is incremented.
-When we reach the end of the slice, we just return `0, false`.
+When we reach the end of the slice, we simply return `0, false`.

-Now, a complement function to `Mk` is collect, which takes a `Seq` and collects it into a slice of numbers.
+Now, a complement function to `Mk` is `Collect`, which takes a `Seq` and collects it into a slice of numbers.
 This is obviously only applicable to finite sequences.

 ```go